 These cards can be purchased for multiple journeys.
 The minimum cost of the card is Rs.
 50 but the travel value is different.
 These cards offer discounts of 15% to 23% as compared to the tokens.

 Varshik and Sanchar Cards

 The “Varshik” is a refillable card that stores credit of up to Rs.
 1,500.
 It is swiped at the Main entry and exit points of the stations, and the fare is deducted.
 The minimum fare is Rs.
 8.50.

 The “Sanchar” is a multi-trip card that can be used for up to 100 trips between two fixed points.
-It is designed for commuters who always travel on the same route, like office goers, college students, etc. Fares are cheaper than those offered on the Varshik card.
+It is designed for commuters who always travel on the same route, like office-goers, college students, etc. Fares are cheaper than those offered on the Varshik card.
 The minimum fare is Rs.
-7.65 if a minimum of 100 trips are purchased in advance.
+7.65 if 100 trips are purchased in advance.

-These are paper tickets and they can be issued to a group of ten members travelling between same stations
+These are paper tickets and they can be issued to a group of ten members travelling between the same stations.

 Metro-Bus Ticket (MBT) Day Pass

 It is an SBI Debit-cum-Transit card issued by SBI.
-It has a contactless chip and a magnetic stripe that can be used for ticketing and banking application respectively.
-The card offers the convenience of loading either value or trips, as per the commuter’s convenience.
-It is a multiple-use card that offers a discount of 15% to 21% over the rates applicable for tokens.
+It has a contactless chip and a magnetic stripe that can be used for ticketing and banking applications respectively.
+The card offers the convenience of loading value or trips, as per the commuter’s convenience.
+It is a multiple-use card that provides a discount of 15% to 21% over the rates applicable for tokens.